U.S. House stuck for a third day as Republicans struggle to unite around a speaker - NewsBreak

 U.S. House stuck for a third day as Republicans struggle to unite around a speaker

 California Republican U.S. Rep. Kevin McCarthy heads to the U.S. House chamber just after noon on Jan.
 5, 2023, as the House began another day of votes on his bid to become speaker.
-“We’re just going to keep working until we solve it,” he told reporters.
-(Photo by Ashley Murray, States Newsroom)
+"We're just going to keep working until we solve it," he told reporters.
+(Ashley Murray/States Newsroom)

-WASHINGTON — The U.S. House slogged through more votes for speaker Thursday, with Republicans unable to reach consensus about whether Kevin McCarthy should lead them during the 118th Congress, or if another lawmaker should win the gavel.

-Twenty-one Republicans voted against McCarthy during the third day, signaling that ongoing closed-door negotiations and talks on the House floor from McCarthy allies haven’t succeeded yet.
-The level of opposition was unchanged from Wednesday.

 Democrats continued to uniformly back New York’s Hakeem Jeffries, who holds the most votes for speaker with 212.